-How GOOGLE's DMA changes impact your direct channel and what you can do to adapt to them
+How changes in GOOGLE due to the DMA impact your direct channel and what to do to adapt

-In this article, we explore how changes stemming from the DMA, especially those related to Google and Google Hotel Ads, affect hotels like yours, and what strategies you can implement to mitigate these impacts and optimize your direct channel.
+In this article, we explore how the changes resulting from the DMA, especially those related to Google and Google Hotel Ads, affect hotels like yours, and what strategies you can implement to mitigate these impacts and optimize your direct channel.

-What is the WFD and what does it oblige companies to comply with?
+What is the DMA and what does it require companies to comply with?

-The Digital Markets Act (DMA) is a key regulation that seeks to ensure fair competition in the online market and protect the privacy of users within the EU/EEA.
-The companies "affected" by this law are: Alphabet (Google), Amazon, Apple, ByteDance (parent company of TikTok), Meta (parent company of Facebook, Instagram and WhatsApp), Microsoft and, most recently, Booking.com.
+The Digital Markets Act (DMA) is a key regulation that seeks to ensure fair competition in the online market and protect user privacy within the EU/EEA.
+The companies "affected" by this law are: Alphabet (Google), Amazon, Apple, ByteDance (TikTok's parent company), Meta (parent company of Facebook, Instagram and WhatsApp), Microsoft and, more recently, Booking.com.

-What are gatekeepers within the EC (European Commission) obliged to do?
+What are the gatekeepers within the EC (European Commission) obliged to do?

 The DMA requires major digital platforms (called "gatekeepers") to comply with rules designed to:

-- Protect privacy: Collect data only with explicit consent, prohibit unauthorized profiling and facilitate removal of pre-installed applications.
+• Protect privacy: Collect data only with explicit consent, prohibit creating profiles without authorization, and facilitate the removal of pre-installed applications.

 Impact on Google and Hotel Ads

-In response to the DMA, Google has implemented significant changes to the usability of its products, affecting platforms such as Search, Maps and Hotel Ads.
+In response to the DMA, Google has implemented significant changes in the usability of its products, affecting platforms such as Search, Maps, and Hotel Ads.

-Since the beginning of 2024, Google has implemented changes to its Google Hotel Ads platform that have reduced the visibility and CTR of campaigns, impacting clicks and visits to hotel websites.
-The reduction in ad spend for Roiback clients in Europe has been -23% compared to last year.
+Since the beginning of 2024, Google has implemented changes on its Google Hotel Ads platform that have reduced the visibility and CTR of campaigns, impacting clicks and visits to hotel websites.
+The reduction in advertising investment for Roiback clients in Europe has been -23% compared to last year.

-Conversely, although clicks are down, the level of bookings for GHA has remained almost flat compared to last year, indicating a limited impact on performance, but a slight improvement in CPA and ROI.
-Both conversion rate and CPA are variables that depend on many other factors to draw clear conclusions (rates, disparities, bidding models, account optimization, etc...).
-What does seem clear is that there is a negative impact on the visibility of hotels within the Google Hotel Ads ecosystem, but it is not equally reflected in conversions.
+Conversely, although clicks have decreased, the level of bookings for GHA has remained practically flat compared to last year, indicating a limited impact on performance, but a slight improvement in CPA and ROI.
+Both the conversion rate and the CPA are variables that depend on many other factors in order to draw clear conclusions (rates, disparities, bidding models, account optimization, etc...).
+What does seem clear is that there is a negative impact on the visibility of hotels within the Google Hotel Ads ecosystem, but that it is not equally reflected in conversions.

-Will Google continue to make changes to search results?
+Will Google continue to make modifications to search results?

-Yes, Google will continue to make small changes and tests throughout the year, until it meets all the requirements that commit it to the DMA.
-For example, it has recently announced a new test in 3 markets in Europe, where it removes various map and hotel results and functionalities, going towards a very similar format to the old one with simple search results (starting with paid and followed by organic).
-You can learn more about Google's latest modifications in the article "An update on our compliance with the DMA"o
+Yes.
+Google will continue to make small changes and tests throughout the year, until it meets all the requirements of the DMA.
+For example, it recently announced a new test in 3 markets in Europe, where it eliminates several map and hotel results and functionalities, moving towards a format very similar to the old one with simple search results (starting with the paid ones and followed by the organic ones).
+You can get more information about the latest Google modifications in the article "An update on our compliance with the DMA".

 What does this test look like in a real environment?